codearryaas/swift-rank/.docs/user-guide/creating-templates.md

 ### Using Categories for Templates

-While Schema Engine templates are custom post types, you can organize them:
+While Swift Rank templates are custom post types, you can organize them:

 **Naming Convention:**
 - Prefix templates by type: "Article - ", "Product - ", "Local - "